Lion-O

-Lion-O is a superhero and the protagonist character of the ThunderCats franchise.
+Lion-O is a superhero and the protagonist of the ThunderCats franchise.
 Lion-O is the leader and the hereditary "Lord of the ThunderCats".
 Lion-O is based on the lion and wields the legendary Sword of Omens, which is able to fire bolts of energy and allows Lion-O to see across great distances with the embedded Eye of Thundera's power of "Sight Beyond Sight", as well as the Claw Shield, a gauntlet that launches grappling lines from its knuckles.

 At the beginning of the series, Lion-O initially had the physical appearance and mind of a twelve-year-old.
 Due to his apparent suspended animation, he was physically aged to an adult, prompting him to start maturing to live up to his age.

 1985 series

 A mere child of thirteen years old at the time of Thundera's destruction, Lion-O aged to adulthood during the trip to Third Earth when his suspension capsule failed to prevent him from aging too much.
 Although cunning and skillful, he is truly a child in a man's body, and throughout the series, must learn what it takes to become a true leader and gain true maturity.

 In the latter half of the show's first season, Lion-O has to put all that he has learned to use in the "Anointment Trials", which consist of contests of strength, speed, cunning, and intelligence (this last is referred to as "mind-power" in the story arc) against each of the other ThunderCats.
-(Complicating matters for Lion-O is the fact that he is required to be unarmed for the contests; moreover, the other ThunderCats are not permitted to assist him.
-The Mutants attempt, but ultimately without success, to take advantage of this last condition in an effort to leave the ThunderCats leaderless).
-Ultimately triumphing over Mumm-Ra in a final battle ("The Trial of Evil") in the heart of the villain's pyramid in which he discovers that Mumm-Ra, like any Egyptian mummy, is dependent upon his sarcophagus, Lion-O is crowned the true Lord of the ThunderCats in a grand inaugural ceremony attended by nearly every inhabitant of Third Earth.
-It is also hinted that he has romantic feelings for Cheetara, Willa, and Mandora.
+Complicating matters for Lion-O, he is required to be unarmed for the contests.
+The other ThunderCats are not permitted to assist him.

+The Mutants attempt, but ultimately without success, to take advantage of this last condition in an effort to leave the ThunderCats leaderless.
+Ultimately triumphing over Mumm-Ra in a final battle ("The Trial of Evil") in the heart of the villain's pyramid, he discovers that Mumm-Ra is dependent upon his sarcophagus, Lion-O is crowned the true Lord of the ThunderCats in a grand inaugural ceremony attended by nearly every inhabitant of Third Earth.
+It is hinted that he has romantic feelings for Cheetara, Willa, and Mandora.